How to use the handbook

 - Strongly prefer creating a pull request over filing an issue on the handbook or mentioning it on Slack, even if you aren’t able to propose the full edits you’d like to make.

-- Follow the style guide.
+- Follow the content guidelines.

 Being handbook-first means using the handbook as the source of truth for answers and processes.